pchaigno/pchaigno.github.io/_posts/2024-10-30-linux-xfrm-ipsec-reference-guide.md

 date: 2024-10-30 10:26:10 +0200
 last_modified_at: 2024-11-10 12:31:00 +0200
 categories: xfrm
 description: This post aims to be a relatively complete reference guide for the XFRM subsystem in the Linux kernel, when used for IPsec.
+It covers the basic configuration, the packet flows, the meaning of all state and policy fields, the impact of all XFRM errors, and some performance considerations.
 image: /assets/netfilter-with-xfrm.png
 published: true
 uses_mermaid: true